higherkindness/mu-scala/microsite/src/main/docs/reference/source-generation.md

 [error] (protocol / muSrcGen) One or more IDL files are invalid.
 Error details:
 [error]  /path/to/the/invalid/file.avdl has the following errors:
 Encountered an unsupported request type: Skeuomorph only supports Record types for Avro requests.
 Encountered request schema with type STRING
-Encountered an unsupported request type: Skeuomorph only supports Record types for Avro responses.
+Encountered an unsupported response type: Skeuomorph only supports Record types for Avro responses.
 Encountered response schema with type STRING
 ```

 ### Additional Context